teemoo7/bobby/README.md

 ### Moves

 * Move _en-passant_ (pawn taking another pawn but moving forward) has not been implemented yet
-* Castling move does not take into account if king or rook has already moved
 * Promoted pawn (pawn reaching last line) is automatically changed into a Queen but other pieces should be possible (knight among others)

 ### Computation time